jmw-phys/iNORG/README.md

     finished: modify for test the 3band and KVSb. next do : test the code with ZEN(2a;KVSb) tinking : what's the physical of KVSb?

+Version: v1.0.37 @ 2023.04.24
+    finished: 1. finished the Bug finding in densitymatrix.cpp and prmt.cpp for even I2B number; 2. upgraded the crrvec function for green calc.
+3. upgrade the norg.cpp set_row_primeter_byimpH() function for share memory. next do : Using no special imp(*) orbital to modify the code.
+    thinking: what if the impurity interaction acting on the right? (not the left)